 - SEO is free and leads to long-term startup growth

 The biggest reason marketers prefer SEO is because of high ROI on minimum investments.
 At Cloudways, organic marketing makes up almost 60% of our overall digital marketing efforts.
 By leveraging SEO, we have built a broad digital marketing strategy in which our budget is spent less on marketing and more on customer success processes.

 In order to build a similar structure, startups need to focus on on-page and off-page SEO factors.
 To help you understand how to implement SEO for your startup to leverage maximum benefit, here is a complete checklist of best SEO practices.

 But before diving in, I suggest you go through the latest trends and practices of startup SEO.

 1. Google Focused SEO Practices

 The great thing about SEO is the complete change in the way organic marketing tactics are deployed in the last five years.
 Google appears to be successful in curbing a lot of shady black-hat practices.
-The latest changes in Google’s algorithms mean that startups who focus on long-term organic growth through the optimum use of SEO tactics will see an excellent return on their SEO strategies.
+The latest changes in Google’s algorithms mean that startups who focus on long-term organic growth through the optimum use of SEO techniques will see an excellent return on their SEO strategies.

 AI-Based Semantic Relationships